Having issues deploy tracking in your app? Check the deploy troubleshooting doc.

 You can see your deploy activity on your project overview page and you can filter by a specific deploy in the search dropdown.

 Deploy tracking with the API

-You can track a deploy with the POST to the /v4/deploys api endpoint docs.
+You can track a deploy with a POST to the /v4/deploys API endpoint.

 You want to trigger a POST each time you deploy, specifying at least your

 environment in the JSON data.
-If you provide the
+If you also